cyrillef/webhooks-properties/docs/properties.md

 #### SVF2

 SVF2 is a post process of the SVF format.
 So under the hood the SVF format still exists, and can be retrieved from the OTG manifest (SVF2 manifest).
-Remeber SVF is for 3D view only, so SVF2 covers 3D views only as well.
+Remember SVF is for 3D view only, so SVF2 covers 3D views only as well.
 The SVF2 Property Database is composed of 3 common files, and 3 view dependant files.

 * attrs.json {common} - Attribute Definition list (JSON array), you should ignore the first element.
 Indexed on the AttrID starting with index 1.
 For Attribute Definition details see below.